wwalterr/pacman/README.md

 ## About

-The classic Pac-man game with Dijkstra path finder.
+The classic action Pac-man maze game.

 ## Executables